MapsPeople/docs/src/content/cms/media-library.md

 Media present in the Media Library is displayed with a preview image.
 This preview will also contain the filename and the option to delete the Media.
 If you hover over the preview, the footer will expand to reveal further information about the media, such as dimensions (in pixels) and upload date.

-To select a piece of media, click on it to select it To deselect it, click it again, or select another file in the Media Library.
+To select a piece of media, click on it to select it.
+To deselect it, click it again, or select another file in the Media Library.
 Your selection is indicated by a highlight.
 Confirm the selection of the media by clicking the "Select" button.

 ### Uploading Files